reiddraper/data-traceability/data-traceability.markdown

 5. Deflecting blame

-As much as the engineer in you wants to be able to always take responsiblity for what you produce, sometimes it's useful to be able to rightfully point blame at one of your data sources.
+As much as the engineer in you wants to be able to always take responsibility for what you produce, sometimes it's useful to be able to rightfully point blame at one of your data sources.
 For instance, if a particular customer is having a data quality issue, it might be helpful to know whether or not the origin of the issue was from